 Led by London born Florence Welsh and backed by various musicians known as the Machine, Lungs won the British Album of the Year at the 2010 BRIT awards.
 Here are two versions of “Dog Days are Over”.
 The first from the album followed by the Breakage remix.

 I first met Peter Wolf, lead singer of the J. Geils Band, in 1977.
 It was a Friday evening and this was to be my very first show as a DJ on WBCN.
-I had just returned from MCing a gig at the Orpheum Theatre for the Ramones, Talking Heads, and Eddie & the Hot Rods.
+I had just returned from MCing a gig at the Orpheum Theatre in Boston for the Ramones, Talking Heads, and Eddie & the Hot Rods.
 From the stage I announced that punk rock would finally be heard on WBCN.